D-side/digital-garden/_notes/Home automation.md

 ## Light bulbs

-"Xiaomi"ish Yeelight bulbs: RGBW in the living room, W everywhere else.
+"Xiaomi"ish Yeelight bulbs: RGBW in the living room, amber-whites everywhere else.
 Most of them are hooked up to motion sensors and shut off automatically when the system thinks they're no longer needed.
 Tuning this to root out the false positives took a while.

 When on, they automatically adjust their light temperatures throughout the day using [Circadian Lighting](https://github.com/claytonjn/hass-circadian_lighting) integration.